labmlai/labml/guides/server-setup.md

 app_url: http://{server-ip}:{port}/api/v1/default
 ```

-Please follow the examples given in Readme.md
+Please refer to the examples provided in `readme.md` to start pushing data to the server.

 ## 3. Nginx setup (optional)